top of page

 Bark & Berries

-Hi, we’re Butch (Laurence) and Becca, the duo behind Bark and Berries.
-Based in Kent.
-Passionate about the natural world and wild food, we’re here to help you connect with it.
+Hi, we’re Butch (Laurence) and Becca, the duo behind the wild food business Bark and Berries.
+Based in Kent, we’re passionate about exploring the natural world and discovering the delights of wild food.

-Our website is your go-to place for all the details about us and our upcoming foraging events in the local Kent area.
+Our website shares the story of our small business and provides details on our upcoming foraging events in the local area.

-Thanks to our trusty van, Nettle, we’ll soon be expanding our adventures with foraging walks across the UK.
+Thanks to our trusty van, Nettle, we’re soon taking our adventures further, offering foraging walks across the UK!

 Inkcap mushroom/ sketch